surifirstpin/biplus_documentation/docs/DataRun.md

 ## Number Format & Currency option for Fields
-You can apply number formats and currency options to measures
+You can apply number formats and currency options to measures.
+####  list of number formats you can apply to measures:

 ## Group aggregate option

                   welcome to biplus